-S. Lavrov (answers after S. Shukri):Not so long ago, former British Prime Minister Tony Blair publicly admitted that the invasion of Iraq was based on a fictional pretext that was used to mislead the world community about the alleged existence of weapons of mass destruction in Iraq.
-I hope that one day the conscience will wake up and someone who organized aggression against Libya in the gross violation of international law, in violation of the relevant UN Security Council resolution, when the country was simply bombed, forcibly overthrown the regime, turned it into a "black hole" "," Passage yard "for terrorists, bandits, illegal arms dealers, illegal migrants.
+S. Lavrov (answers after S. Shukri):Not so long ago, former British Prime Minister Tony Blair publicly acknowledged that the invasion of Iraq was based on a fictitious pretext that was used to mislead the world community about the alleged existence of weapons of mass destruction in Iraq.
+I hope that one day the conscience will wake up and someone who has organized aggression against Libya in gross violation of international law, in violation of the relevant resolution of the UN Security Council, when the country was simply bombed, forcibly overthrown the regime, turned it into a "black hole" "," Passage yard "for terrorists, bandits, illegal arms dealers, illegal migrants.
 Now the consequences of this completely thoughtless and irresponsible policy begin to affect.
 We are far from gloating, trying to use the tragedies taking place in the region and in Europe, in order to declare that we were right and warned.
-But if we do not learn lessons from what happened, then each time we will stumble upon these double standards.
+But if we do not learn lessons from what happened, then each time we come across these double standards.

 It is well known that, as it was said, the regime of M. Qaddafi was overthrown with the help of those who, in large part, came from European countries.
 These people released, in most cases, perfectly understanding where and why they are sent, then they were taken back.
 They once acquired citizenship and enjoyed all the rights of citizens of free democratic states, including the right to travel on business.
 They had specific business.